Medical Excuses

 In certain circumstances where an illness or injury is prolonged and/or requires significant medical attention or hospitalization, an Emergency Medical Leave of Absence from classes may be provided.

-Please note: an Emergency Medical Leave of Absence can only be provided for a period of time no greater than 10-14 days.
+Please note: an Emergency Medical Leave of Absence can only be provided for a maximum period of 14 days.
 While a leave of absence generally makes it possible for the student to make up missed course work, in some instances the amount of time lost makes course completion difficult.
 If more time is needed, the student should consult with the Office of Student Life.
+Depending on the circumstances, instructors may also choose to deny the request for extra time or accommodation despite this leave of absence.

 What is a Dean's Withdrawal?